zeta1999/korali/docs/manual/dev/collaborating.rst

 If you report a bug, please provide following information:

+* What version of Korali you are using (including full git commit hash).

-* What command did you run
+* What command(s) / code did you run and its arguments.

-* On which system did you execute the command
+* On which system architecture did you execute the command.

-* What input arguments have been used
+* What versions of Python / C++ compiler did you use.

-* What results were expected but not delivered
+* What results were expected but not delivered.